ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   In the example, the first line of JS code finds the element whose id attribute has a value of one, and stores a reference to that node in a variable called el.
         *   The code then uses a property called className to update the value of the class attribute of the element stored in this variable.
 Its value is cool, and this triggers a new rule in the CSS that sets the background color of the element to aqua.
         *   Note how the className property is used on the variable that stores the reference to the element.
+            -   getElementByTagName('h1') - returns the one h1 element from the html doc.
+            -   getElementByTagName('li') - returns four li> elements, they appear in same order as they are entered into the html page.
+            -   getElementByClassName('hot') - returns only the li> elements that have a class of 'hot', not a tag name.
+            -   querySelectorAll('li[id]') - returns four elements, one for each of the li> elements on the page that have an id attribute, regardless of the values of the id attributes. (all)
 *   NodeLists: DOM Queries that return more than one Element
     -   When a DOM method can return more than one element, it returns a NodeList, even if it only finds one matching element.
     -   A NodeList is a collection of element nodes.
 Each node is given an index number, just like an array.